aherrero/aherrero.github.io/_posts/2018-08-14-SimpleCameraTrigger.markdown

 You can read more about IR communication in this [tutorial](https://learn.sparkfun.com/tutorials/ir-communication) from sparkfun.

 ## Software
-The Sony alpha series seems that they have an [API](https://developer.sony.com/file/download/sony-camera-remote-api-beta-sdk/) to make your own programs, as an embedded aplication in the camera, or even from your phone.
+The Sony alpha series seems that they have an [API](https://developer.sony.com/file/download/sony-camera-remote-api-beta-sdk/) to make your own programs, as an embedded application in the camera, or even from your phone.

 [Example application to activate the shooter](https://www.playmemoriescameraapps.com/portal/usbdetail.php?eid=IS9104-NPIA09014_00-C10005)